 - Cost£1,700.
 The course fee includes refreshments and lunch during the day.
 Accommodation is not included and must be booked separately.
 Concessions available

 Course structureFive days of lectures, featuring practical examples and detailed case-studies.
 All delegates will receive a Certificate of Attendance at the end of the course.

 On completion of this course, you will be able to:

-- Apply the principles of heat transfer, thermodynamics and fluid mechanics in the design of heat exchangers
+- Analyse and design heat exchangers, competently applying the principles of heat transfer, thermodynamics and fluid mechanics,

-- Understand the issues related to the efficient use of thermal energy and apply the relevant techniques and technologies
+- Recognise and debate the issues related to the efficient use of thermal energy and appraise techniques and technologies employed,

 Waste Heat Recovery and Thermal Storage